bloomdevelop/revolt.js/README.md

 **revolt.js** is a JavaScript library for interacting with the entire Revolt API.

+> This is a fork from `revoltchat/revolt.js` and it's modified for client usage

 ## Requirements

 To use this module, you must be using at least: